-Some wires have their controls labeled on them, but if you have a plug without labeled wires, then color codes should work for you.
-The white wire at the edge controls the ground connection, and that leaves the remaining three wires for running light, park light then brakes/turning signal.
+Some wires have their controls labeled on them, but color codes should work for you if you have a plug without labeled wires.
+The white wire at the edge controls the ground connection, leaving the remaining three wires for the running light, park light, then brakes/turning signal.

-Set your multimeter to read volt DC, connect the black probe to the negative and the red probe to one of the control wires, if your trailer plug is in order, your multimeter should have a reading approximately equal to the volts of your battery.
+Set your multimeter to read volt DC, and connect the black probe to the negative and the red probe to one of the control wires.
+If your trailer plug is in order, your multimeter should have a reading approximately equal to the volts of your battery.
 Now apply the same process to the other control pinholes.

 How to test trailer lights without a vehicle?

 Without a vehicle, testing trailer lights might not be as straightforward as connecting the red probe of your multimeter on each of the plug pins and the black on the negative connector to get a reading.

 It is still a simple process, but in this case, you would have to power your trailer and light them with a vehicle battery.
 So disconnect the trailer plugs, and use the wires on the pin to help you identify the specific pinholes you want to test.

 For a trailer light test without a vehicle, you would need wires to attach your plugs to the battery.
 So connect the negative pinhole to the negative terminal on your battery and one of the pinholes to the positive terminal on your battery.
 The lights attached to the pinhole should turn on, then repeat the same process with the other control pinholes.

 How to test a brake light switch with the multimeter?

 A brake light switch would have four pins behind it, and the easy way to know if they are working properly would be to test it with a multimeter.
 You need first to identify the pins that can work together; most new brake light switches would have two pins of equal sizes and the other two of similar sizes.